-The Laura Mercier Silk Creme Photo Edition Foundation ($58, available here) is a reformulation of the beloved cult-favourite, Silk Creme Foundation.
 The new Silk Creme Photo Edition Foundation was released back in 2015, but it wasn’t until the last holiday sale at Sephora that I got around to picking up this foundation to give it a try.
-The original Silk Creme Foundation was one of my all-time favourite foundations and it continues to be one of the most-searched foundation review on the blog!
+The original Silk Creme Foundation was one of my all-time favorite foundations and it continues to be one of the most-searched foundation reviews on the blog!

 When I first started out with makeup in 2010, the original Silk Creme foundation was all the rage.
 It was what every YouTuber and beauty bloggers use and appears to be a rite of passage of some kind – sort of what the IKEA Alex Drawer is today – you’re not a beauty guru until you have this in your collection!